OpenAPI-Qraft/openapi-qraft/packages/react-client/README.md

     },
   },
   {
-    // * required by Tanstack Query
+    // * required by TanStack Query
     initialPageParam: {
       query: { pagination_token: undefined }, // will be used in initial request
     },
-    // * required by Tanstack Query
+    // * required by TanStack Query
     getNextPageParam: (lastPage, allPages, lastPageParam) => ({
       query: { pagination_token: lastPage.next_pagination_token },
     }),